markCwatson/budgetpals/README.md

 ![Alt text](images/budgetpals_api.png)
 ## Running locally using docker containers

-Right now the project consists of three docker containers: a simple api with few endpoints, an nginx reverse-proxy server, and a database.
-You can run and test this tandom by following these steps:
+The project uses Docker to run locally.
+It consists of three docker containers: a simple api with few endpoints, an nginx reverse-proxy server, and a database.
+You can run and test this local test setup by following these steps:

 1. Set you environment variables inside a `.env` file at same level as the `docker-compose.yml` file.
 Here is an example.